 If we’re talking dessert (and we usually are), we know summer is home to many seasonal favorites.
 This is the time for key lime pie, peach cobbler, cherry pie, strawberry shortcake, and the list goes on.
 (Here’s our full summer recipes section.)

 Angel food cake is another popular summertime choice.
-Topped with whipped cream and served with fresh fruit or embellished with chocolate ganache and sprinkles, angel food cake is truly the epitome of light summer sweets.
+Topped with whipped cream and served with fresh fruit or embellished with chocolate ganache and sprinkles for a party angel food cake, it is truly the epitome of light summer sweets.
 So, can we turn our angel food cake into cupcakes without compromising the taste and texture?
 The answer, we discovered, is yes.